Doenet/service/API.md

 ### GET /users/:user/token

 Log in as the given user.
 Password is sent in the `Authorization:
 Basic` header.
+Responds by returning a token in the body containing a JWT.

+### GET /users/:user/authorize

+Log in as the given user.
+Password is sent in the `Authorization:
+Basic` header.
 Responds by setting a cookie containing a JWT.

 ## Learners, progress, page state, statements